-Were they promoted, recruited or fired from each job along their career progression?
-Were they taking the next step in their career or running from something?
+Were they promoted, recruited or fired from each job along their career path?
+Did they take the next step in their career or run from something?
 How did they feel about it?
 How did their boss react?

-‘A’ players are usually highly valued by their bosses, ‘B/C’ players not so much.
-If you hear a simple “my boss and I didn’t connect” ask why until you get something more meaty.
+‘A’ players are usually highly valued by their bosses, ‘B and C’ players not so much.
+If you hear a simple “my boss and I didn’t connect” ask why until you get something meatier.

 Interviewing tools and tactics

-3Ps of Performance: How we can evaluate the accomplishment a candidate is telling us about.
+3Ps of Performance: Evaluate the accomplishment a candidate is telling us about.

 - How did your performance compare to the previous year’s?

-- How did your performance compare to the plan?
+- In what way(s) did your performance compare to the plan?

 - How did your performance compare to that of your peers?